Big Hero 6 (comics): Wasabi-No-Ginger

 A member of Big Hero 6.
 He is a trained chef who wields various swords and can also give form to his Qi-Energy, usually materializing it as throwing knives that can paralyze opponents.

 Fred

 A member of Big Hero 6, who is nicknamed Fredzilla.
-He possesses the ability to transform into a kaiju and manifest a dinosaur-like aura.
+He can transform into a kaiju and manifest an aura of his kaiju form while untransformed.